noahehall/theBookOfNoah/0current/architectural thinking/microservice_patterns.md

   - atomicity: each statement (CRUD) in a transaction is treated as a single unit; either the entire statement is executed, or none of it is executed
   - consistency: transactions only make changes to tables in predefined, predictable ways
   - isolation: ensures concurrent tansactions dont interfere/effect with one another
-  - durability: changes to the data made by successfully executed transaction will be saved, even in the vent of system failure
+  - durability: changes to the data made by successfully executed transaction will be saved, even in the event of system failure
-- provide failure domains & rollbacks; blocking API calls until the previous API call is complete, synchronous APIs work best/asyncrhonous with a guarantee callback mechanism
+- provide failure domains & rollbacks; blocking API calls until the previous API call is complete, synchronous APIs work best/asynchronous with a guarantee callback mechanism
-  - always have clearly defined transactions, especially the conditions which cause commits to be rolledback
+  - always have clearly defined transactions, especially the conditions which cause commits to be rolled back
 - dont depend on distributed transactions, the complexity is far greater than just using a synchronous API

 #### strangler pattern